nhoudelot/demosdebs/linux/demos/f/fit039boy-by-fit/debian/fit039boy-by-fit.6.md

 fit039boy-by-fit [*options*]

 # DESCRIPTION
-fit-039: Boy  is a demonstration released by Fit
+fit-039: Boy is a demonstration released by Fit in june 2008 Ended 1st at Icons 2008

-Demo by Fit, released in 2008
+Marq [Code, Graphics]
+roz [Music]

 # OPTIONS
 -nofsaa		No FSAA (ugly but fast)